-The Omaha Library Association was established in 1857 but disbanded shortly thereafter due to a lack of funding.
-It wasn’t until 1872 that it made a comeback under the direction of Byron Reed, Andrew Poppleton and James Woolworth.
-They managed to open a small facility on the second floor of the A.J.
+While the Omaha Public Library can trace its beginning back as far as 1857, it disbanded shortly thereafter due to a lack of funding.
+It another 15 years before it made a comeback under the direction of men whose names are synonymous with Omaha: Byron Reed, Andrew Poppleton and James Woolworth.
+Its location was on the second floor of the A.J.
 Simpson Carriage Factory at 14th and Dodge Streets.
-It lasted five years before it closed in early 1877.
+The second library lasted five years before closing again in 1877.

-After the city accepted a gift of 4,500 books from the library association that had just closed, it levied a tax in order to form the Omaha Public Library on June 13, 1877.
-The city’s rapid growth and increased demand for books forced the library to move three times before it found a permanent home.
+After the second closure, the city levied a tax thereby allowing it to establish the Omaha Public Library later that year.
+To get it started, the now-defunct library association donated 4,500 books.
+The third proved to be a charm as the city’s rapid growth and increased demand for books forced it to move three times before finding a permanent home.

-That home came in 1894 when real estate magnate Byron Reed donated land for the building at 1823 Harney Street.
-In addition to the land, Byron also donated most of his rare books, coins, currency, documents, manuscripts and other items to the library which were among the most complete in the country at the time.
+Land for the its new building was courtesy of real estate magnate Byron Reed who donated the land at 19th and Harney Street in 1894.
+Byron also donated most of his rare books, coins, currency, documents, manuscripts and other items to the library which were among the most complete in the country at the time.

-The building was Thomas Kimball’s first major project in Omaha.
-Designed in the Second Renaissance Revival style, he hired John Harte as the contractor.
+Located at 1823 Harney Street, John Harte was hired as the contractor and Thomas Kimball as its architect.
+The library was the architect’s first project in Omaha after attending school on the east coast and studying architecture in Paris.
+He designed the building in the Second Renaissance Revival-style.
 Among its key features is the elaborate terra cotta detailing and the lintel just below the cornice displays the names of important literary figures.
 He said that “he attempted to build a square, honest, sensible building, adapted inside and out to the purpose to which it is to be devoted.”
-When it was built it was said to be reminiscent of the Boston Public Library
+It was often compared to the Boston Public Library.

 South Omaha, meanwhile, started its own library association in 1889 but found it difficult to find a permanent home.
-Like Omaha’s it moved around quite a bit in its early years until industrialist Andrew Carnegie approved a grant to build a permanent structure.
-Located at 23rd and M Streets, it opened in 1905.
-It would be absorbed by Omaha in 1915 after South Omaha was annexed.
+Like the Omaha Public Library, it moved frequently in its early years until industrialist Andrew Carnegie approved a grant to build a permanent structure.
+Located at 23rd and M Streets, it too was designed by Thomas Kimball.
+Opening in 1905, it was be absorbed into the Omaha Public Library in 1915 after South Omaha was annexed.
 Lack of space and damage to the building led to it being razed in 1954 and replaced with the current building.

 The main library downtown, meanwhile, continued to serve as the symbolic center of Omaha’s general education and literary entertainment needs.
 Even so, Omaha won a satirical contest of having one of the worst libraries in the nation in the 1950s.
 Despite being a beautiful building, it was woefully inadequate to meet the needs of the growing city.